hanyeol/steem/docs/development/directory-restructure-proposal.md

 2. **"external_plugins" is misleading**
    - Name suggests code from external sources
    - Actually compiled into the binary via CMake
-   - Users add custom plugins here, so "custom_plugins" would be clearer
+   - Users add extensions here, so "extensions" would be clearer

 3. **No clear hierarchy**
    - Everything under `libraries/` appears equal in importance